jeffriechers/VDA_Updates_and_Sealing/Server_Updates/Readme.md

     4. if you don't use choco it will look for firefox and chrome and use their local updaters'
     5. kick off windows update detection and download, but you still need to go to windows update to do the install.
     6. Creates a transcript of the process in your profile folder for you review of what happened.
-4. After those scripts finish do whatever other modifications to the image you want.
-Feel free to add automated processes to that script as well to guarantee it works.
+4. After those scripts finish do whatever other modifications to the image required.
 5. Once you are ready to deploy, reboot your maintenance image.
 6. Log back in with your Domain admin build account.
 7. Go to your network share and right click on Machine-Sealing-Servers.ps1 and Run with Powershell.
 The following steps will run for you.